ItaiLash/ex1/README.md

 This project is an assignment in an object-oriented course at Ariel University.
 The project consists of 5 classes, 3 interfaces and 2 implementations that I will detail below.
 This assignment is an infrastructure of data structure and algorithms for the duration of the course.
-The task implements a data structure of an weighted and undirectional graph.
+The task implements a data structure of a weighted and unidirectional graph.
 The project implements a number of algorithms on the graph including the ability to duplicate a graph, check if the graph is linked, calculate a short path between two vertices in the graph and the ability to save a graph to your computer and to load it from your computer.
 In the paragraphs below I will detail the classes in the project.

 ## WGraph_DS class

 WGraph_DS class is an implementation of weighted_graph interface.
-The class contains an inner class - **node**  which is the implemetation of a node_info interface.
+The class contains an inner class - **node**  which is the implementation of a node_info interface.

 ### node inner class
-node is an implemetation of a node_info interface, Comparable<node> and Serializable. node class implement Set of operations applicable on a node (vertex) in an (unidirectional) weighted graph.
+node is an implementation of a node_info interface, Comparable<node> and Serializable. node class implement Set of operations applicable on a node (vertex) in a (unidirectional) weighted graph.

 Each NodeData contains few fields:
-* key : A unique key that is used as each node's ID.
+* key : A unique key used as each node's ID.
-* tag & info : Variables that is used in some of the functions (represent distance from another node, etc.)
+* tag & info : Variables that is used in some later methods (represent distance from another node, etc.)
 * pre: A variable that is used in later functions, by default initialized to null.
 * ni : HashMap data structure that is used to store each NodeData neighbors(by neighbor I mean another node that has an edge with this node).
 * niDis: HashMap data structure that is used to store the weight (length) of the edge between this node and its neighbors.

-In fact each node contains a list of all the nodes that it has an edge with.
-And another list of all the distances from those nodes.
+In fact each node contains a list of all the nodes that it has an edge with, And another list of all the distances from those nodes.
-The two lists of neighbors and edges are implemented by HashMap.
+Both neighbor and edges lists are implemented by HashMap.
 I chose to use HashMap data structure because it is easy to store data with the help of the unique key of each node and in addition it allows quick access to each of the neighbors of the node O(1).
 Detailed explanation about HashMap: https://docs.oracle.com/javase/8/docs/api/java/util/HashMap.html